 Related Piping Codes

 Piping codes are the bible for piping designing.
-Hence, It is the first and foremost responsibility of the piping stress engineer to acquire knowledge about the applicable Piping Codes for the different types of Projects.
+Hence, It is the first and foremost responsibility of the piping stress engineer to acquire knowledge about the applicable Piping Codes for different types of Projects.
 He must have access to the latest copy so that proper data is used and proper decisions can be made for the calculations and the good of the project.

-Pipe, Fittings, Flanges and Valves
+Pipe, Fittings, Flanges, and Valves

 Relationship of other Engineering groups

-All Pipe Stress Engineers should know the workflow with other interface engineering teams like Process, Civil, Structural, Mechanical Equipment, Vessels & Tanks, and Instruments/Control Systems.
+All Pipe Stress Engineers should know the workflow with other piping interface engineering teams like Process, Civil, Structural, Mechanical Equipment, Vessels & Tanks, and Instruments/Control Systems.
 These groups contribute a major part to Piping’s success just as the effort of the Pipe Stress Engineer also has a responsibility for contributing to their success.